 The above-mentioned widespread use of cloud computing makes it cost-effective for companies to leverage APIs (application programming interfaces) and microservices.
 Organizations can integrate various applications with their current systems.
 They can facilitate information exchange and automate processes without the need for custom coding.

-These low-code platforms reduce the need for the IT department’s assistance to implement changes in the system.
+These low-code workflow automation platforms reduce the need for the IT department’s assistance to implement changes in the system.
 In turn, that allows business users to have a higher level of flexibility and autonomy.
 For example, they can use a visual, drag-and-drop interface to manage workflow automation to optimize efficiency.

 Existing all-in-one platforms will evolve to provide more flexibility to users.
 They’ll have the ability to mix and match various applications.
 That makes it easier to create a platform customized to the needs of the businesses.
 Companies will no longer pay for features that they don’t use.